codeaudit/jump-qa/README.md

 JumpQA is a program which takes a corpus and generates questions which can be asked about it.
 More specifically, it takes a directory of TRECs (in .xml form) and outpus a .csv.

 ##Installation
 1. Clone the repository.
+You'll need your IBM ID and password.

     ```
     git clone https://hub.jazz.net/git/willbeason/JumpQA
+    cd JumpQA/
     ```

-2. Enter your IBM ID and password.
-3. Use `maven` to install the necessary projects.
+2. Use [Maven](https://maven.apache.org/download.cgi) to install the necessary projects.

     ```
-    find . -name "pom.xml" -exec mvn install -f '{}' \;
+    find . -name "pom.xml" -exec mvn install package -f '{}' \;
     ```

-If desired, you could instead `cd` into each directory and run `mvn install`.
+If desired, you could instead `cd` into each subproject's directory and run `mvn install`.

+3. In each subproject's directory, run

+    ```
+    mvn package
+    ```

 ##Usage